 The good news is, even when it's raining, it's still warm.
 And when the sun comes out, it's hot, hot, hot.
 The best thing to do?
 Head to the beach and laze beneath a coconut tree with cooling dips in gorgeous, fish-filled waters.
 Or head for the swim-up bar and order another coconut mojito.

-Late in the wet season (around March) is a great time to see Fiji's waterfalls.
+Late in the wet season (around March) is a wonderful time to see Fiji's waterfalls.
 The forest floors are soaked after a season of rain and the rivers are flowing.
 Vibrant flame trees are also prolific over the festive season.
 The brightly coloured flame trees go into bloom just before Christmas and are simply stunning.
 Many native tropical plants are also flowering, meaning Fiji is bursting with colour and new life.

 Even though it coincides with Fiji's wet season, Christmas is an incredibly busy time in Fiji with lots of Australian and New Zealand families heading to the islands to celebrate.
 Expedia says December is the most expensive month to book flights to Fiji.
 However, bargains can be had in late January and February (the cheapest month for flights, according to Expedia) when everyone has returned to work or school.